-- Get knowledge about the basic concept of writing a program. - Use of OOP concept to implement a program in C++. - Concept of operator overloading. - Concept of Polymorphism and Inheritance. - To make students familiar with Computer Programming in C++ to develop applications. - To make students aware about the concept of file handling in C++.

-B. Course Outcomes: At the end of the course, students will be able to

-[CO.2].Demonstrate the concepts of Reusability through the use of functions

-[CO.3].Understanding the principles behind the object oriented development process

-[CO.4].Understanding the use of object oriented programming language in the development of small to medium sized application program
+- Get knowledge about the basic concept of writing a program. - Use of OOP concept to implement a program in C++. - Concept of operator overloading. - Concept of Polymorphism and Inheritance. - To make students familiar with Computer Programming in C++ to develop applications. - To make students aware about the concept of file handling in C++. - B. Course Outcomes: At the end of the course, students will be able to - [CO.1].
+Analyze the logic of a given problem - [CO.2].
+Demonstrate the concepts of Reusability through the use of functions - [CO.3].
+Understanding the principles behind the object oriented development process - [CO.4].Understanding the use of object oriented programming language in the development of small to medium sized application program